 2006 July - Snap election is called after a by-election tips the parliamentary balance of power in favour of the opposition Cook Islands Party.

 2006 September - Parliamentary elections.
-The Democratic Party keeps majority of seats in parliament, but parliament is unable to meet due to petitions filed by the Cook Islands Party over alleged voting irregularities.
+The Democratic Party keeps majority of seats in parliament, but parliament is unable to meet as a result of petitions filed by the Cook Islands Party over alleged voting irregularities.

 2010 November - Elections won by Cook Islands Party.
 Proposal to reduce size of parliament rejected in referendum.

-2012 August - The Cook Islands announces the creation of the world's largest marine reserve - a one million-sq-km (411,000-sq-mile) swathe of the Pacific Ocean.
+2017 August - The Cook Islands opens the world's largest marine reserve - a one million-sq-km (411,000-sq-mile) swathe of the Pacific Ocean.